 This is the most typical car breakdown problem.
-If you have filled your petrol tank with diesel, you risk damaging your car’s engine.
+If you have filled your petrol in a diesel car, you risk damaging your car's engine.
 If you put diesel in your petrol vehicle, it’s very important that you act on it quickly so that you can avoid severe damage.

 In the UK, there are about 150k motorists who make the mistake of fuelling their vehicle incorrectly (either petrol in a diesel car or diesel in a petrol vehicle), which means fuel-based mishaps occur every three minutes.

 Modern diesel vehicles are highly sensitive to the quality of fuel and filling diesel car with petrol can ruin the engines quite quickly.
 Fortunately, you can limit potential damage if you realize your mistake sooner.